lthibault/treap/README.md

 }
 ```

-A fully-runnable version of this example can be found in `example/tutorial`.
+A fully-runnable version of this example can be found in `example_test.go`.